ZarTek-Creole/RarFS-Automator/readme.md

 - [🤝 Contributing](#-contributing)
 - [🎗 License](#-license)
 - [🔗 Acknowledgments](#-acknowledgments)

 </details>
 <hr>

 ## 📍 Overview

-The project, named **RarFS Automator**, streamlines the installation process of rar2fs & UnRAR from GitHub, simplifying setup by managing dependencies, configuration, and compilation.
+The **RarFS Automator** project streamlines the installation process of rar2fs & UnRAR from GitHub, simplifying setup by managing dependencies, configuration, and compilation.
 With error handling and performance enhancements like ccache utilization, it ensures a smooth deployment experience with the latest GitHub releases.
 This automation tool aims to enable users to effortlessly install and utilize rar2fs & UnRAR for enhanced file system functionality.

 ---